twilight-goose/Mapping-Stations/README.md

 Next, you need to configure project structure and data paths.

 ### 4. Configuring Project Structure and Data Paths
-In addition to Mapping-Stations, you will need [Watershed Delineation](https://github.com/kokubadejo/Watershed_Delineation) created by [Kasope Okubadejo](https://github.com/kokubadejo).
-Follow the data installation instructions found in the README.md file and ignore the environment setup instructions as everything needed for both projects can be found above.
+In addition to Mapping-Stations, you will need the [Watershed Delineation](https://github.com/kokubadejo/Watershed_Delineation) repository created by [Kasope Okubadejo](https://github.com/kokubadejo).
+Following the data installation instructions found there and ignore the environment setup instructions as everything needed for both projects can be found above.

 Omitting many of the files included in the repositories, the downloaded data and watershed delineation repository should be structured and named as follows if you do not intend to change file paths within scripts.